Srikarette/Flutter-air-quality-project/README.md

 BRACH NAME RULE:
-    CREATE NEW BRACH EXAMPLE:

     IF IT'S A NEW FEATURE DO : features/example-brach-AQ-10xx(GET THIS BUMBER ON JIRA) IF IT'S A FIX DO : fix/example-brach-AQ-10xx(GET THIS BUMBER ON JIRA)

 COMMIT RULE:
-    WRITE COMMIT EXAMPLE:

         IF IT'S A NEW FEATURE DO : feat: i have gone crzy.
 [AQ-10xx] IF IT'S A FIX DO : fix: i am good again.
 [AQ-20xx]